Download your Free Guide

 Christopher Porter, Former Trainer, Sealand

-Forks Over Knives is another vegan documentary by Colin Campbell and Melanie Joy.
+Forks Over Knives is another documentary by Colin Campbell and Melanie Joy.
 It

 It pays a specific focus and investigation into The China Study, which documented the rise of heart disease and the other meat and dairy-related illnesses that rose after the country began to adopt a more western diet.

-Released at the beginning of this decade, it is an influential and eye-opening piece of vegan documentary making that possibly has one of the strongest and least criticized fact-checking and science-based research at the core of it.
+Released at the beginning of this decade, Forks Over Knives is an influential and eye-opening piece of vegan documentary making that possibly has one of the strongest and least criticized fact-checking and science-based research at the core of it.

 One-quarter of what you eat keeps you alive.
 The other three-quarters keep your doctor alive.